MadhuAtBerkeley/v3/week06/hw/README.md

 cap.release()
 cv2.destroyAllWindows()
 ```
-In the lab, you saw how to stream using Gstreamer.
-Using the lab and the above example, write a Python application that listens for images streamed from a Gstreamer pipeline.
-You'll want to make sure your image displays in color.

-For part 1, you'll need to submit:
-- Answer to question 1
-- Answer to question 2
-- Answer to question 3
-- Source code and Gstreamer "server" pipeline used.

 ## Part 2: Model optimization and quantization

-In lab, you saw to how use leverage TensorRT with TensorFlow.
-For this homework, you'll look at another way to levarage TensorRT with Pytorch via the Jetson Inference library (https://github.com/dusty-nv/jetson-inference).

-You'll want to train a custom image classification model, using either the fruit example or your own set of classes.

 Like in the lab, you'll want to first baseline the your model, looking a the image of images per second it can process.
 You may train the model using your Jetson device and the Jetson Inference scripts or train on a GPU eanabled server/virtual machine.
 Once you have your baseline, follow the steps/examples outlined in the Jetson Inference to run your model with TensorRT (the defaults used are fine) and determine the number of images per second that are processed.